Naval Heritage Trust & Society

 The Naval Heritage Trust is a registered Public Benefit Organization and was established in July 1994 with the primary objects being to generate an awareness of the South African Navy and to educate the general South African public about our naval heritage, culture and traditions.

 In order to assist the trust in the achievement of this, the Naval Heritage Society of South Africa was established, initially as a separate entity, but later incorporated into the Trust.
-All fund raided by the Society are administered and controlled by the Trust.
+All fund raised by the Society are administered and controlled by the Trust.

 The Naval Digest series was initiated in 1998 and the 29th edition was published in 2020.
 These booklets include biographies of prominent SAN members, histories of the well known South African ships as well as memoirs of men and women who served in both World Wars.